Do any of these panicked thoughts sound familiar?

 If you’re having sweaty palms and sleepless nights worrying about the application process, you’re not alone!
 Exactly a year ago I was also stressed about applications!
 So now I want to help you with some advice on how to stay calm and enjoy the ride!

-First off (if you haven’t already) save these key dates ↗️ on your phone calendar, your diary, your fridge or anywhere that works for you:
+First off (if you haven’t already) save these key dates ↗️ for your application on Unversity admissions and these key dates ↗️ for the SI scholarships on your phone calendar, your diary, your fridge or anywhere that works for you.

 Hi, I’m Lusanda and I’m a serial procrastinator.
 THIS IS MY SECRET SHAME.
 When I applied last year I was stressing at the last minute (because i applied at the last minute, after I almost gave up) and this could have been avoided if I applied early!
 Previous winners of the Swedish Institute Scholarships have given this advice, along with their nerves and mistakes.
 Thankfully I started my research a few months early, so I already knew exactly what I needed to do, BUT you can avoid heartache by starting sooner rather than later.